Metacyrba taeniola

-Metacyrba taeniola is a species of spider in the family Salticidae, the jumping spiders.
+Metacyrba taeniola, or the ribbon jumping spider, is a species of spider in the family Salticidae, the jumping spiders.
 Males grow to a length of 4.4–6.0 mm, while females reach 5.0–7.2 mm.
-M. taeniola differs from related species such as Metacyrba floridana and M. punctata by its greater overall size, and by the relative broadness of its carapace, which is around 70% of the length of the carapace.
+M. taeniola differs from related species such as Metacyrba floridana and M. punctata by its greater overall size, and by the relative broadness of its carapace, which is around 70% of its length.